mileszs/wicked_pdf/README.md

 Now you can use a debug param on the URL that shows you the content of the pdf in plain html to design it faster.

-First of all you must configure the render parameter ":show_as_html => params[:debug]" and then just use it like normally but adding "debug=1" as a param:
+First of all you must configure the render parameter "show_as_html: params[:debug]" and then just use it like normally but adding "debug=1" as a param:

 http://localhost:3001/CONTROLLER/X.pdf?debug=1